-I’d love to talk about your project on the phone.
+I’d love to talk to you about your project on the phone.
 This gives you a chance to hear about my approach to design, qualifications, and how I might be able to help.
 It also lets me hear about your goals and what you are looking to achieve with your yard.
 This initial conversation lets us both decide if I might be a good fit.
-I welcome questions about my processes and I always do my best to tailor my services so that you get the results you are after while keeping design costs to a minimum.
+I welcome questions about my processes and I always do my best to tailor my services so that you get the results you are looking for while keeping design costs to a minimum.

-A standard design project looks something like this…
+A typical design project looks something like this…

 I will take measurements and make notes on existing site conditions such as obstructions, neighboring views, and microclimates.
 All of this data is used to build a sitemap that reflects a scaled version your yard from a design project standpoint.
-I may also perform drainage tests, soil tests, and in some cases take soil samples home with me for testing.
-At my office, I will build upon the site map by utilizing software tools to get accurate sun and shade patterns as they fall on your yard and home.
-I will also perform any soil tests myself or send the samples off to a lab for detailed analyses.
+I may also perform drainage tests, and in some cases take soil samples home with me for testing.
+At my office, I will build upon the site map by utilizing software tools to get accurate sun and shade patterns as they fall on your yard and home throughout the year.

 Once the sitemap is complete, I will begin drafting one or more concepts that meet the goals and objectives that we discussed.
 These are usually hand drawn in plan view with color.
-Some section or planometric views may be drafted to convey some information design areas.
-I will also pull together photographs of materials that I have in mind for wood, stone, and plants that fit the design.
+Some section or planometric views may be drafted to better convey more complex design areas.
+I will also pull together photographs of materials that I have in mind for wood, stone, and plants that fit the design goals.

-We will meet to review the concepts together and discuss materials.
-With your input input we will work toward a final design.
+We will meet to review the concepts together and the proposed discuss materials.
+With your input we will work toward finalizing the design.
 When multiple concepts are being considered it is common to pull some ideas from each and build a final design document based on the best parts of each.
 At this time we will review the benefits and drawbacks to the approaches and discuss cost estimates.

 After our second meeting I will begin to draft the final design documents based upon the concepts we reviewed together.
-These documents usually include the design plan, a planting plan, irrigation and maintenance notes for the plants to be installed.
+These documents include a design plan, and a planting plan as well as irrigation and maintenance notes for the plants to be installed.
 I can also provide irrigation and lighting plans when requested.
 These documents are typically drawn and presented to the client in hard copy triplicate to be handed off to a contractor or can be scanned and delivered via email.